flavienbwk/bitwarden-docker-k8s/README.md

 ## Usage for Kubernetes (Helm)

-I expect you to have a K8S instance configured and ready to be accessed by your `kubectl` CLI.
+It is expected from you to have a K8S instance configured and ready to be accessed by your `kubectl` CLI.
 You must have `helm` installed too.

 I've used [Scaleway Kapsule](https://www.scaleway.com/en/kubernetes-kapsule) to perform my tests.
 This is an easy way to have a Kubernetes cluster quickly ready.

+:warning: This is a **beta** configuration.
+Please open an issue if you encounter any problem.

 1. Copy and edit `./kubernetes/values.yaml` file variables